When people come into my house, I say "Just shut up and look around."

 The glass house designed by Philip Johnson has been called one of the world's most beautiful and yet least functional homes.
 Johnson did not envision it as a place to live so much as a stage... and a statement.
 The house is often cited as a model example of the International Style.

-The basic concept for Johnson's glass house was borrowed from Mies van der Rohe, who was designing the glass-and-steel Farnsworth House during the same period.
-Unlike the Farnsworth House, however, Philip Johnson's home is symmetrical and sits solidly on the ground.
-The quarter-inch thick glass walls are supported by black steel pillars.
-The interior space is divided by low walnut cabinets and a brick cylinder that contains the bathroom.
+Unlike the Farnsworth House, Philip Johnson's home is symmetrical and sits solidly on the ground.
+The quarter-inch thick glass walls (the original plate glass was replaced with tempered glass) are supported by black steel pillars.
+The interior space is mainly divided by its furnishings—dining table and chairs; Barcelona chairs and rug; low walnut cabinets serve as a bar and kitchen; a wardrobe and bed; and a ten-foot brick cylinder (the only area that reaches the ceiling/roof) that contains the leather-tiled bathroom on one side and an open-hearthed fireplace on the other (see floor plan).
 The cylinder and the brick floors are a polished purple hue.

 Philip Johnson used the Glass House as his private residence, and many of his Bauhaus furnishings remain there.
 In 1986, Johnson donated the Glass House to the National Trust, but continued to live there until his death in 2005.
 The Glass House is now open to the public, with tours booked many months in advance.
 For information and tour reservations, visit philipjohnsonglasshouse.org